bearcott/notes/sophomore/physEM/lesson1.md

  When `radius` doubles, electrical force decreases to 1/4.

- **￼The magnitude of the electric force between two point charges is directly propor- tional to the product of the charges and inversely proportional to the square of the distance between them.**
+ **￼The magnitude of the electric force between two point charges is directly proportional to the product of the charges and inversely proportional to the square of the distance between them.**

     F = k|q1*q2|/r^2